Janeesh23/jenkins_argocd/README.md

 # IBM Instana’s RobotShop Microservices on AWS EKS
-- **Deployed the Instana Robot Shop microservices application on Amazon EKS Using Helm charts
+- **Deployed the Instana Robot Shop microservices application on Amazon EKS using Helm charts**
 - **Provisioned AWS Infrastructure**
   Used custom reusable **Terraform modules** to create VPC and EKS cluster